What Are Bed Bugs?

 - Infection from scratching

-- Anemia (rare, but can develop when a person gets numerous bedbug bites)
+- Anaemia (rare, but can develop when a person gets numerous bedbug bites)

 You should seek advice and treatment from a dermatologist if you have any of the following: